Mom’s Chicken Char Siu is One of My Childhood Faves

 One of the best things about this recipe is that it’s incredibly versatile.
 You can use the roasted chicken to make tons of different meals for all kinds of occasions!
 If you want to mix things up, char siu chicken is also great…

-• tucked into steamed buns.
-There’s nothing better than the contrast between pillowy-soft steamed buns & crispy, sticky-sweet chicken.
-Tuck it into bao & top with sesame seeds & sliced scallions.
+- tucked into steamed buns.
+There’s nothing better than the contrast between pillowy-soft steamed buns and crispy, sticky-sweet chicken.
+Tuck it into bao and top with sesame seeds and sliced scallions.
 Or, try our favorite manapua (Hawaii-style char siu bao) using char siu chicken in place of pork.

 I can’t wait for you to try this Char Siu Chicken!
 It’s so easy to throw together any night of the week but packs such a big punch of sweet-savory flavor.
 We’re completely obsessed – I think you’ll love it too!